DFE-Digital/get-into-teaching-app/app/views/content/blog/returning-to-teaching-with-interational-experience.md

 I was offered a job in February, 2 months after I started looking.
 I was used to Skype interviews from applying to international schools, so I probably found it less daunting than the head teachers did!

 My international school was very supportive.
-They contacted the head teachers in England to describe my teaching.
+They contacted the headteachers in England to describe my teaching.
 They also provided permission for me to share performance management reviews and videos of me teaching.

 ## Moving home